Thomas-Artois/digibooky-1/README.md

     - (You could also try to store it in files, but that's not recommended)
 - (This only applies when ORM/JPA has been taught): use JPA (Hibernate / EclipseLink) in combination with PostgreSQL or Oracle to store and access the data in a persistent way
     - Correctly set up and handle the transactions.

-## Technical requirements for .NET

-- Create a new GitHub repository (one per team)
-- Provide a REST(ful) Web API (with JSON as the message / body format)
-- Use ASP.NET Core Web API
-- Use AzureDevops for continuous integration
-    - We'll help you with this
-- Perform logging (use logging provided by .NET Core)
-    - Certainly log all interactions with the application that can be defined as "errors"
-        - E.g., unauthorized access, illegal arguments, exceptions in general,...
-- Include OpenAPI using Swagger(UI) to provide a readable documentation/manual of your REST(ful) Web API
-- Use Lists or HashMaps to store your data (fake in-memory database).
-    - Store them in a specific class / classes (e.g. `AuthorTable` or `DigibookyDatabase`)
-    - (You can also try to store it in files, but that's not recommended)
-- (This only applies when ORM has been taught): Use Entity Framework instead of in-memory Lists,...

 ## Architectural Setup